-- The European Union (EU) is the second biggest importer of Indonesian palm oil after India. - No trade barriers or discriminatory legislation towards palm oil. - EU tariffs (0 to 10.9%) are also low in comparison with other export markets. - ➤ The value of EU 2018 palm oil imports from Indonesia decreased by 22% compared to the year of 2017.
+- The European Union (EU) is one the three biggest importers of Indonesian palm oil. - > No trade barriers or discriminatory legislation towards palm oil. - EU tariffs (0 to 10.9%) are also low in comparison with other export markets. - ➤ The value of EU 2018 palm oil imports from Indonesia decreased by 22% compared to the year of 2017.
 Part of the palm oil previously exported to the EU for processing, however, in 2018 has been turned into biodiesel in Indonesia and sold to the EU as such.
-Even with a collapse in palm oil prices, in 2018 the combined value of Indonesian palm oil and biodiesel exports to the EU only decreased by 2% compared to the year of 2017. - ➤ Imports in the past five years have been relatively stable at an average of 3.5 million tons or €2.2 billion per year.
+Even with a collapse in palm oil prices, in 2018 the combined value of Indonesian palm oil and biodiesel exports to the EU only decreased by 2% compared to the year of 2017.
+In the first 5 months of 2019, in term of volume, the imports have recovered with an increase of 0.7%. - ➤ Imports in the past five years have been relatively stable at an average of 3.5 million tons or €2.2 billion per year.
 Indonesia's market share in the EU remains the largest at 47 %.